Relate INAH archaeologists discovering the tomb of a high chief maya

 "But we are facing the only example of a burial chamber with murals that retains almost all of its features, hence it will be possible to make comparisons with other Palenque Mayan tombs, like the Red Queen, the Temple of the Skull or the grave XVIII Temple III-A, and also with other major cities of Maya and Calakmul, Copán, Tikal and Piedras Negras, which will allow us to make some inferences about ancient burial rituals and beliefs of the Maya. "

-A total of about 60 people working exclusively on exploring the Temple XX tomb, in days that start at seven in the morning and conclude at 11 pm,because many are chopped with the work, we do not liability .
+A total of about 60 people working exclusively on exploring the Temple XX tomb, in days that start at seven in the morning and conclude at 11 pm,

 We are not hunters graves